 In 2015, we amended the Plan A stock option plan that we developed in 2004.
-Two key amendments were made to the program: (i) the duration of the stock option plan was increased by two years from 10.5 to 12.5 years and (ii) the strike price of the option was reduced from CHF 232.97 to CHF 36.37.
+Two key amendments were made to the program: (i) the duration of the stock option plan was increased by two years from 10.5 to 12.5 years and (ii) the split adjusted strike price of the option was reduced from CHF 0.93188 to a split adjusted strike price of CHF 0.14548.
 The lengthening of the plan's term and lowering of the strike price was effected to bring the plan in line with our other plans, and resulted in a material increase in the value of the options to the option holders and required us to recognize the impact of the transfer in value on our accounts in the first half of 2015.
 The impact of the amendment of the Plan A stock option plan totaled CHF 0.4 million.
 There are no further expenses that we need to recognize in the future associated with this plan.